stevenblair/rapid61850/README.md

 ## Using the code ##

 First open the file `Main.java`.
 In the `Main` class, set the value of `SCD_FILENAME` to the filename of the SCD file.
 The SCD file should be in the same directory as the `Main.java` file.
 Run the Java project to generate the C implementation.
+If the SCD parser complains, ensure that the first two lines of the SCD file exactly match those from the example `scd.xml` in the repository.

 A basic C `main()` function will look something like: